avramidis/cxxplot/README.md

 * histogram
 * subplots

+The examples folder includes code examples with most of the features that are supported.

 #### More information
 * See [doc/INSTALL.md](doc/INSTALL.md) for installation instructions.
 * See [doc/EXAMPLES.md](doc/EXAMPLES.md) for examples using cxxplot.